Randl/ShuffleNetV2-pytorch/README.md

 python imagenet.py --dataroot "/path/to/imagenet/"
 ```

-To run continue training from checkpoint
+To continue training from checkpoint
 ```bash
 python imagenet.py --dataroot "/path/to/imagenet/" --resume "/path/to/checkpoint/folder"
 ```